rweichler/bullet_luajit/README.md

 workflow for this library:

-basically you just write whatever functions you want to wrap in wrapper.cpp, and then put a slightly modified decl in bullet.lua
+basically you just write whatever functions you want to wrap in bullet\_wrapper.cpp, and then put a slightly modified decl in bullet.lua

 ## Examples